 Charlie Burns left the School in 1909 to join the Australian Army and fight overseas.
 Larry Kickett and John McGuire are two notable Indigenous Old Boys of the School, both of whom have enjoyed outstanding success in their sporting and professional careers.
-2009 graduate, and third year Law student, Dylan Collard, was named 2013 NAIDOC Male Youth of the Year, had graduated from law and is now a teacher.
+2009 graduate Dylan Collard, was named 2013 NAIDOC Male Youth of the Year, had graduated from law and is now a teacher.

 We have a number of scholarships available for Indigenous students, either as day students or boarders: